 If we are going to survive on this planet, it is essential that humans learn the definition of zoonotic disease.
 Simply stated, zoonotic refers to diseases that can be transmitted from infected but usually asymptomatic animals to people.

 When it happens, for whatever reasons: sheer hunger of the poor; a status symbol for the wealthy; or simply cultural or medical beliefs, they can become infected with a virus carried by the animal, such as HIV, Ebola, Leprosy, SARS, MERS, COVID19, just to cite a few.
 Most animals carry some viruses.
 Very few infect humans.
 Even fewer can be transmitted from human-to-human, and even less can cause dangerous disease.
-But with a total of an estimated 100 billion different viruses in existence, one thing is surely guaranteed, Covid19 will not be the last or even the worst of such viruses transmitted to humans.
-From the seemingly humble act of feeding one’s family—a pandemic like COVID19 can be unleashed upon the world.
+But with estimated millions different viruses in existence, one thing is surely guaranteed, Covid19 will not be the last or even the worst of such viruses transmitted to humans.
+From the seemingly humble act of feeding one’s family – a pandemic like COVID19 can be unleashed upon the world.
 It evolves into a pandemic because the human body has no immune defense for the non-human, animal virus.
 Every one of the aforementioned diseases began in just this way.
 These diseases have demonstrated just another reason why the poaching of wild animals threatens the survival of the human species on our planet.

 Tragically, however, we don’t seem to learn from the history of our mistakes.
 How many pandemics, caused by diseases transmitted from poached animals, must we survive to stop this from happening again?
 Will we survive the next one, which will definitely occur if poaching continues?

 A solution with tremendous potential